Jack-Eatock/3016_CW2/README.md

 - [Github Repository](https://github.com/Jack-Eatock/COMP3016_CW2)
 - [Walkthrough Youtube Video](https://www.youtube.com/watch?v=uEkGhRcld3I&ab_channel=JackEatock)

+##
+[NOTE] If you want to clone this repo.
+It uses LFS for large files.

 ## Tools:
 - OpenGL - Is the backbone of this project, providing the tools to render objects to the screen.
 - C++ - The programming language used to write this project.